 How is my baby growing?

 The first week of pregnancy can be a bit confusing.
 Usually by the time you find out you are pregnant, you are already at least 4 weeks into your pregnancy.
-It is hard to know the exact date of when your egg is fertilized but the start of your menstrual cycle is very clear.
+It is hard to know the exact date of when your egg becomes fertilised but the start of your menstrual cycle is very clear.
 For this reason, doctors calculate your due date by using the first day of your last menstrual period (LMP).
 Still confused?
 Don’t worry.
-All you need to know is that the first 2 weeks are counted to let your doctor make the best estimate of your due date.
-Your pregnancy will usually last for 40 weeks but some babies may want to come out at 38 weeks while other babies wait until 42 weeks.
-Your doctor will not let you go more than 42 weeks.
+All you need to know is that the first 2 weeks are considered to allow your doctor to make the best estimation of your due date.
+Your pregnancy will usually last for 40 weeks but some babies may be ready for birth at 38 weeks, while others could wait up until 42 weeks.
+However, your doctor will not allow it to run any longer than 42 weeks.
 Now that we shed some light on how your due date is calculated, let’s see how your body is changing.